Focus Then Listen: An Empirical Study of Plug-and-Play Audio Enhancer for Noise-Robust Large Audio Language Models: Introduction

-To address these issues, we propose Focus-Then-Listen (FTL), an audio enhancer that improves LALMs' noise robustness.
+To address these issues, we explore to use an audio enhancer, i.e., Focus-Then-Listen (FTL), to improve LALMs' noise robustness.
 Our motivation stems from the human audio understanding process.
 As illustrated in Fig.~\ref{fig1:intro}, when confronted with audio, humans selectively focus on the component relevant to their intent.
 Inspired by this, FTL infers the task-relevant audio modality from the user’s instruction and produces a filtered, modality-aligned signal for the LALM, which improves downstream perception and reasoning in noisy conditions.
-Specifically, an audio separator decomposes the raw input audio into distinct speech and non-speech components.
-In parallel, an LLM-based modality router analyzes the user's textual instruction to infer the target audio modality (speech, non-speech, or mixture).
-Finally, a modality-aware fusion block produces a task-adaptive enhanced signal that mitigates interference while preserving essential information.
-Our key contributions are:

-\begin{itemize} \item To the best of our knowledge, FTL is the first work to explore mitigating speech and non-speech interference for LALMs via instruction-aware audio enhancement.
-Experiments across multiple LALMs and benchmarks demonstrate its effectiveness in both perception and reasoning tasks. \item We introduce MMAU-Pro-Ctrl, a new evaluation subset with controllable Signal-to-Noise Ratios (SNRs), to assess speech and non-speech interference in audio reasoning tasks.
-All code, demos, and data are available at the project page\footnote{\url{https://sites.google.com/view/ftl-lalm}} . \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose FTL, a plug-and-play audio enhancer that improves LALMs' noise robustness.
+To the best of our knowledge, this is the first work to explore mitigating speech and non-speech interference for LALMs via instruction-aware audio enhancement. \item Experiments across multiple LALMs and benchmarks demonstrate the effectiveness of the proposed FTL in both audio perception and reasoning tasks\footnote{\url{https://sites.google.com/view/ftl-lalm}} . \end{itemize}